mdrodrigo/TL866/wine/readme.md

 #### How to compile:
 1. Install `wine`, `wine-devel`, `libusb-1.0-0-dev:i386`, `libudev-dev:i386` packages

-2. Run `make hotplug=udev` to compile the `setupapi.dll` using `udev` library for hotplug notifications subsystem.
+2. Run `make` to compile the `setupapi.dll` using `libusb` library for hotplug events.
-Running only `make` will compile the `setupapi.dll` using `libusb` library for handling hotplug events which can
+You can also use `libudev` to compile the `setupapi.dll` using `libudev` library for handling hotplug events which can
-be useful if `udev` subsystem is not available in your OS.
+be useful if `libusb` hotplug events arenot available in your OS by running `make hotplug=udev`

-4. Copy the  `setupapi.dll` file in the Minipro/Xgpro folder
+3. Copy the resulted  `setupapi.dll` file in the Minipro/Xgpro folder

 #### Debugging: